Cytnx-dev/Cytnx/docs/source/install.rst

     $conda create --channel conda-forge --name cytnx python=3.7 llvm-openmp

 .. note::

     * See :virtualenv:`This page <>` for how to use virtual enviroment in conda.
-    * User can select the python version you want. we recommend using >=3.7

 3. activate enviroment and conda install cytnx: